Naila-Nur99/Api-testing-for-Dmoney-financial-system-using-Postman/README.md

 # Demo Financial User Management
 ## Description:
-This dmoney demo project is a simple wallet system that allows users to deposit, send, withdraw, and make payments.
-It supports types of users: Agents, Customers, and Merchants, each with specific transaction capabilities.
+Demo Financial User Management is a Dmoney wallet system that allows Agents, Customers, and Merchants to perform transactions like deposit, send money, withdraw, and make payments.
+The APIs are tested and automated using Postman and Newman, with detailed HTML reports generated via newman-html-extra.
 ## Technology I used:
  - Postman
  - Newman